View Cancer Clinical Trials

 - Hospitalization for CHF (any NYHA class) within 6 months of study day 1.

-- No active coronary artery disease [e.g., myocardial infarction (MI), uncontrolled angina], peripheral vascular disease, cerebrovascular disease [e.g., transient ischemic attack (TIA), stroke], bypass surgery, angioplasty, or vascular stenting within 12 months prior to study day 1.
-No worsening symptoms attributable to cardiac or vascular disease and no new findings on cardiac evaluation (e.g., clinical, stress test, etc.) within 3 months prior to study day 1.
+- Active coronary artery disease [e.g., myocardial infarction (MI), uncontrolled angina], peripheral vascular disease, cerebrovascular disease [e.g., transient ischemic attack (TIA), stroke], bypass surgery, angioplasty, or vascular stenting within 12 months prior to study day 1.
+Worsening symptoms attributable to cardiac or vascular disease and no new findings on cardiac evaluation (e.g., clinical, stress test, etc.) within 3 months prior to study day 1.

-- Deep vein thrombosis (DVT) within 6 months of study day 1.
+- Deep vein thrombosis (DVT) including tumor thrombus within 6 months of study day 1.

 - Significant arrhythmia or electrophysiologic disease including placement of implantable cardioverter defibrillator (ICD), atrial fibrillation with uncontrolled rate or prolonged QTc interval > 450 ms.